 Let’s say WordPress is like a giant pillar that supports and keeps the Internet grounded and available for all with great user-friendliness.
-Further, WordPress offers tons of plugins and extensions which can be used to extend the functionalities and performance of a website further.
+Further, WordPress offers tons of plugins and extensions that can be used to extend the functionalities and performance of a website further.

 Known security issues in WordPress